ucphhpc/migrid-sync/user-projects/NCAM2OnGrid/README.txt

 = Introduction =
-The NCAM2 project is driven by Farma at University of Copenhagen and it investigates structure and dynamics of neural cell adhesion molecule 2 (NCAM2).
+The NCAM2 project is driven by a group of people from Biostructural Research, Department of Medicinal Chemistry, Faculty of Pharmaceutical Sciences at the University of Copenhagen.
+It investigates structure and dynamics of neural cell adhesion molecule 2 (NCAM2).
 As Farma are the experts on the molecular dynamics they take care of all the work in that domain and only rely on us for the actual Grid execution.
 The investigation mainly uses the AMBER software (http://ambermd.org/) to simulate the molecular dynamics.
+A more detailed description of the project is available in DCSC-NCAM2.doc in this folder.

 = Grid preparations =